manell0/MileStone-2-emoji-memory/README.md

 2. As a new user, I want to be able to find out how the game should be played and what it is about.

+3. As a new user, I want to be able to see my best result.
+How many clicks and what time.

+4. As a new user, I want to be able to pause the game.

+5. As a new user, I want to be able to restart the game.

+6. As a new user, I want to be able to mute the sound in the game.

+7. As a new user, I want to be able to close the game and get directly to the front page.

 ### Current Fans Goals:

 1. As a current user, I want to navigate to the game as easily and quickly as possible.

+2. As a current user, I want to be able to see my high score in a simple way.

 ## Development Planes